wlchin/pycdr/README.md

 # Usage

 The basic workflow is demonstrated below.
 As input, CDR-g requires a pre-prepared anndata object.
 Genes can be filtered based on variance or count criteria to reduce computation time.
 The condition of interest should be a column in the anndata obs. dataframe.
-CDR uses data from the count matrix (X) to construct co-expression matrices.
+CDR-g uses data from the count matrix (X) to construct co-expression matrices.
 Count data should be log-transformed.
-The two steps below will (1) run the CDR analysis to produce gene expression programs and (2) perform single cell enrichment on each gene expression program recovered by CDR-g.
+The two steps below will (1) run the CDR-g analysis to produce gene expression programs and (2) perform single cell enrichment on each gene expression program recovered by CDR-g.

 	from pycdr.pycdr import run_CDR_analysis
 	fom pycdr.perm import calculate_enrichment